Diophantine approximations for translation surfaces and planar resonant sets

 \subsection{Proof of divergent case in Theorem \ref{thmabstractkhinchinjarnik} for Lebesgue measure}

 We closely follow the argument of \cite{boshernitzanchaika}, pages 7 and 8.
 In the proof, an interval $I$ is fixed once and for all, around some Lebesgue density point.
-Therefore the proof only uses ubiquity for the resonant set $\cR$, but not isotropic quadratic growth.
+It is possible to see that in such situation the argument only uses ubiquity and quadratic growth for the resonant set $\cR$, but not isotropic quadratic growth (see \cite{boshernitzanchaika} for details).
+Our proof assumes isotropic quadratic growth in order to stay in the setting developed in \S~\ref{SecSeparationPropertiesResonantSets}.
 Isotropic quadratic growth will be strictly necessary in the case of Hausdorff measure, where the construction of some Cantor set will require to consider intervals at smaller and smaller scale.